 Sexual behavior has the greatest impact for psychological well-being.
 It is also the source of many intense psychological traumas and diseases, which are deviations from divine principles.
 Satyrion or nymphomaniacal desires, which only see sexuality as the means for carnal pleasure, impel one to act at the expense of one's conscience or ethical nature, originating the degradation of the soul.

 However, sexual expression can be divine when it is pure.
 Yet the term "purity" should not be associated with conservative adherence to religious organizations, institutionalization, fanaticism and dogmas, which are remnants of the antiquated Piscean traditions.
-Such views are divorced them from the practical import, revolutionary character, and liberating science of love.
+Such views are divorced from the practical import, revolutionary character, and liberating science of love.

 Purity, in Aquarian language, refers to the transformations of energy and the qualities of the consciousness, which become free of egotistical conditions like anger, pride, fear, resentment, lust, and jealousy.
 Purity has nothing to do with belief in a tradition or fulfilling moral obligations, but to the quality of one's mind, which becomes radically illuminated when empowered through sexual force.